cognitedata/cdp-spark-datasource/README.md

 Reads and writes are done in parallel using asynchronous calls.

-The instructions below explain how to read to write to the different resource types in CDF.
+The instructions below explain how to read from, and write to, the different resource types in CDF.

 **In this article**